|Arsenal 2 v 0 Leeds United|

 As far as the facilities are concerned, the seats are padded seats and plenty of leg room, but the lower tier of the stadium is quite shallow so the view isn’t that good in the front rows of that section.
 Also the concourse is disappointingly narrow for a new stadium, though it does offer a wide selection of scoff at the usual vastly inflated London prices.

-All in all this has the makings of a good night out, and hopefully we will be back again next year for a league fixture.
+All in all this has the makings of a good night out, at least for those of us who manage to get there.

 Some of this rubbish came from www.footballgroundguide.com